CloudBytes-Academy/CloudBytes.dev/calepin/content/pages/privacy.md

 Cookies: We use cookies and related technologies to keep track of user preferences and activity.
 Cookies are small text files created by a web server, delivered through a web browser, and stored on your computer.
 Most Internet browsers automatically accept cookies.
 You can instruct your browser, by changing its settings, to stop accepting cookies or to prompt you before accepting a cookie from the websites you visit.

 #Third Party Services
-This site contains links to other websites not owned by UberPython.
+This site contains links to other websites not owned by CloudBytes.
 In general, the third-party services used by us will only collect, use and disclose your information to the extent necessary to allow them to perform their intended services.
 Please be aware that we are not responsible for the privacy policies of third-party services.
 Below is a list of third-party services used on this site.

 Children and COPPA
-UberPython is committed to complying with the Children’s Online Privacy Protection Act (COPPA).
+CloudBytes is committed to complying with the Children’s Online Privacy Protection Act (COPPA).
 We do not use our services to intentionally solicit data from or market to children under the age of 13.
 We encourage parents and guardians to report any suspicions that a child has provided us with information without their consent.
 We will take reasonable action to remove this information.
 Your Choices

 Opt-Out of Third Party Advertisement Cookies: You may opt out of a third-party vendor's use of cookies for interest based advertising by visiting aboutads.info.
-Do Not Track Browser settings: If you enable Do Not Track settings in the browser you are using, UberPython will not use information about websites you visit, other than our site.
-Learn more about Do Not Track by visiting allaboutdnt.com Email Communication Opt-Out If you receive promotional emails from UberPython, you can unsubscribe by clicking the bottom Unsubscribe or Opt-Out link at the bottom of every email.
+Do Not Track Browser settings: If you enable Do Not Track settings in the browser you are using, CloudBytes will not use information about websites you visit, other than our site.
+Learn more about Do Not Track by visiting allaboutdnt.com Email Communication Opt-Out If you receive promotional emails from CloudBytes, you can unsubscribe by clicking the bottom Unsubscribe or Opt-Out link at the bottom of every email.

 Contact Us
-At UberPython, we believe our talented customer service staff will be able to resolve any issues you may have using the our services.
-If you would like additional information about this privacy policy, please visit our homepage at https://UberPython.com.
+At CloudBytes, we believe our talented customer service staff will be able to resolve any issues you may have using the our services.
+If you would like additional information about this privacy policy, please visit our homepage at https://cloudbytes.dev.